-13. Absence from meetings

-(1) A councillor or traditional leader who:-

-- (a) is unable to attend a meeting or hearing of which notice had been given; or - (b) is unable to remain in Attendance at a meeting or hearing; or - (c) will arrive after the stipulated time for a meeting or hearing must, at least six hours before the commencement of the meeting or hearing, lodge with the municipal manager an oral or written application for leave of absence from the whole or any part of the meeting or hearing concerned.

-(2) As soon as it is possible for him or her to do so, a councillor or traditional leader who did not apply for leave of absence in terms of sub-rule (1) and who was absent from a meeting or hearing or a part thereof may, after that meeting or hearing, lodge with the municipal manager a written application for leave of absence from that meeting or hearing.
-Such a late application for leave of absence must:-

-(a) state the reasons for the late submission of the application; and

-(b) the reasons for his or her absence from the meeting or hearing.

-(3) The municipal manager must inform the chairperson of the meeting or hearing concerned of any application for leave of absence.

-(4) An application in terms of sub-rule (1) or (2) is considered and granted or refused by:-

-(a) the speaker, in the case of a council meeting or public meeting or hearing;

-(b) the mayor, in the case of an executive committee meeting;

-(c) the executive mayor, in the case of a mayoral committee meeting; or

-(d) the relevant chairperson in the case of any other committee meeting.

-(5) Whenever an application for leave of absence in terms of sub-rule (1) or (2) was refused:-

-(a) the relevant functionary must supply the reasons for the refusal; and
+Rule 13

+Leave of absence
-(b) the municipal manager must immediately after the meeting or hearing in writing inform the councillor or traditional leader concerned accordingly and supply the reasons for the refusal.

-(6) A councillor or traditional leader:-

-(a) who fails to apply in terms of sub-rule (1) or (2) and is absent from a meeting or hearing he or she is required to attend; or

-(b) whose application for leave of absence has been refused and is absent from the meeting or hearing he or she is required to attend; or

-(c) whose application for leave of absence had been refused and who does not appeal in terms of Rule 14; or

-(d) whose appeal had been turned down; or

-(e) who did not sign the attendance register contemplated in $\underline{\text{Rule 17}}$ is deemed absent without leave from the meeting concerned.

-(7) A councillor contemplated in sub-rule (6) must pay to the council a fine equal to 10% of that councillor's monthly salary, which fine must be deducted from the first next payment due to the councillor by the municipality unless that councillor had paid the fine in cash before such payment is made A fine in terms of this sub-rule escalates at a rate of 5% for every subsequent absence without leave.
-The municipal manager must inform the councillor concerned in writing of the imposition of such fine.

-(8) The municipal manager must keep a record of all cases in terms of sub-rule (6) and must submit a written report thereon the speaker at least once during every three month period.
+- (1) Applications for leave of absence from any council or committee meeting must be submitted to the Speaker or the chairperson in writing and signed by the member applying for leave. - (2) All applications for leave must be submitted at least 12 hours in exceptional circumstances before the starting time of the meeting (and 48 hours in ordinary circumstances). - (3) The Speaker or chairperson shall grant leave at his or her discretion, and the Speaker is at liberty to reject such application for leave of absence. - (4) Leave will be deemed to have been granted if a councillor has been delegated to attend a meeting or engagement on behalf of the council. - (5) A councillor or traditional leader- - (a) who fails to apply in terms of sub-rule (1) and is absent from a meeting or hearing he or she is required to attend; or - (b) whose application for leave of absence has been refused and is absent from the meeting or hearing he or she is required to attend; or - (c) whose application for leave of absence had been refused and who does not appeal in terms of rule 14; or - (d) whose appeal had been turned down; or - (e) who did not sign the attendance register contemplated in rule 17 is deemed absent without leave from the meeting concerned. - (6) A councillor contemplated in sub-rule (6) must pay to the council a fine equal to 10 per cent of that councillor's monthly salary, which fine must be deducted from the first next payment due to the councillor by the municipality unless that councillor had paid the fine in cash before such payment is made A fine in terms of this sub-rule escalates at a rate of 5 per cent for every subsequent absence without leave.
+The municipal manager must inform the councillor concerned in writing of the imposition of such fine. - (7) The municipal manager must keep a record of all cases in terms of sub-rule (5) and must submit a written report thereon to the speaker at least once during every three month period.

-14. Appeal against refusal of applications for leave of absence
+Appeal against refusal of applications for leave of absence

-(1) A councillor and a traditional leader whose application for leave of absence had been refused in terms of Rule 13(6) may appeal against the refusal.
-Such an appeal must be:-
+- 14(1) A councillor and a traditional leader whose application for leave of absence had been refused in terms of rule 13(3) may appeal against the refusal.
+Such an appeal must be-

-(a) in writing; and
+- (a) in writing; and

-(b) lodged with the municipal manager within fourteen days after the date of the decision, provided that the council or the committee who must consider the appeal may condone the late submission of an appeal in exceptional circumstances.
+- (b) lodged with the municipal manager

+within fourteen days after the date of the decision, provided that the council or the committee who must consider the appeal may condone the late submission of an appeal in exceptional circumstances.
-(2) The council considers an appeal in terms of sub-rule (1) in the case of absence from:-

-(a) a council meeting or a public meeting or hearing; or

-(b) an executive or mayoral committee meeting; or

-(c) any committee if the municipality is a municipality with a plenary executive system, as the case may be.
-In all other cases the executive committee or the executive mayor considers the appeal.

-(3) A decision with regard to an appeal in terms of sub-rule (1) is final.
+- (2) The council considers an appeal in terms of sub-rule (1) in the case of absence from- - (a) a council meeting or a public meeting or hearing; or - (b) an executive or mayoral committee meeting; or - (c) any committee if the municipality is a municipality with a plenary executive system, - as the case may be.
+In all other cases the executive committee or the executive mayor considers the appeal. - (3) A decision with regard to an appeal in terms of sub-rule (1) is final.

-15. Removal of a councillor from office for absence from meetings without leave
+Removal of a councillor from office for absence from meetings without leave

-(1) Whenever a report submitted to the speaker in terms of Rule 12(8) identifies a:-
+15(1) Whenever a report submitted to the speaker in terms of rule 13(7) identifies a-